-Calculating your business's carbon footprint and assessing the environmental impact of your product's life cycle (LCA) are the fundamental actions for sustainable business.
-New EU regulations will also demand companies to disclose their carbon footprints to access funding.
+Calculating your company's carbon footprint and assessing the environmental impact of your product's life cycle (LCA) are fundamental to sustainable business.
+New EU regulations will also require companies to disclose their carbon footprint in order to access funding.

-Demand for low-emission products and services will increase as the EU aims to be a climate-neutral continent by 2050.
-Climate neutrality means creating a net-zero emissions balance that can be achieved by reducing greenhouse gas emissions and compensating for the emissions that cannot be reduced.
-A climate-neutral society produces emissions for only the amount the atmosphere can sequester.
+Demand for low-emission products and services will increase as the EU aims to become a climate neutral continent by 2050.
+Climate neutrality means achieving a net-zero emissions balance, which can be achieved by reducing greenhouse gas emissions and compensating for emissions that cannot be reduced.
+A climate-neutral society produces only as much emissions as the atmosphere can absorb.

 The environmental impact of business activities is of growing interest to stakeholders, investors, financiers, insurers, customers, and employees.
-Verifiable data on emissions of the services and products companies produce are required from each company in one way or another.
+In one way or another, every company is required to provide verifiable data on emissions of the services and products it produces.
 Fortunately, measuring the impact of business activities is not as complicated as it may seem.

-The carbon footprint represents the company's direct and indirect impact on global warming.
-Carbon footprint calculations are done according to GHG (Greenhouse Gas Protocol).
+The carbon footprint is the company's direct and indirect impact on global warming.
+Carbon footprint calculations are made according to the GHG protocol (Greenhouse Gas Protocol).
 We can also assess your company's carbon handprint, i.e., the positive impact on reducing carbon emissions.
-In addition, we can also verify the carbon footprint calculation carried out by your company.
+We can also verify your company's carbon footprint calculation.

 Benefits of Carbon Footprint calculations:

-- A clear picture of the positive and negative environmental impacts of your business
+- A clear picture of your company's positive and negative environmental impacts

-- A base for setting and reducing climate targets
+- A basis for setting and reducing climate targets

 - An economically attractive and risk-free investment